garfix/nligems/data/conversation-machine.md

 Based on keywords in the input, and the agreement with its own knowledge, the program selected an answer frame.
 For example:

 ~~~
-Q: I do not enjoy rain during July.
+H: I do not enjoy rain during July.
-A: Well, we don't usually have rainy weather in July, so you will probably not be disappointed.
+C: Well, we don't usually have rainy weather in July, so you will probably not be disappointed.
 ~~~

 + !
 First natural language system